Cicada Control Plastic Netting

 - Cicada Netting is bundled and packaged in cartons.

-- Prices above do not include shipping and handling charges.
+- Prices below do not include shipping and handling charges.

 - Duties and taxes will be added for shipments into Canada.